subsevenx/jekyll-subseven.io/about.md

 You can find the <a href="https://github.com/subsevenx/jekyll-subseven.io" target="_blank" rel="dofollow noopener">source code for this site here</a>.

 This website's theme and (most of) its features were made by me.
 My goal was to make a Jekyll site with almost no plugins.
-There's nothing wrong with plugins, I just wanted to see how I'd handle the solutions.
+I like plugins, and I like spinning up my own solutions where possible.

 However, no building gets built alone and I wanna thank the following people and projects that helped make my life so much easier&#58;